sinan-aumarah/react-litelement/README.md

 # react-litelement
-React webcomponent using LitElementand rendered in the shadowdom with event listener
+React webcomponent using LitElement and rendered in the shadowdom with event listeners remapped and working